Dispute a parking fine

 We operate a two-stage process to consider disputes, under the powers of Section 32, 33(4) and 35 of the Road Traffic Regulations Act 1984 and Part IV of Schedule 9 to the Act.

-The cancellation of a fine is the responsibility of the Head of Housing and Environment who can delegate this responsibility to the car park team and the service manager.
+The cancellation of a fine is the responsibility of the Head of Development and Corporate Landlord who can delegate this responsibility to the car park team and the service manager.
 Please view this flow chart for details.

 If you intend to dispute a parking fine please do not pay the fine until your case has been resolved.
 If the required amount is paid, your case will be considered closed.

 You must submit a dispute within 10 working days of receiving your fine.

 - Hales Meadow and Rye Farm – parking orders and charging schedules

 - all other car parks – parking orders and charging schedules

 What happens after you dispute a parking fine

 We will consider your dispute in line with our cancellation policy.